VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 9.3 Implementation

-Near term: publish annual current use enrolled lands joined with associated parcels as open spatial data at the VT Open Geodata Portal.
+Near term: publish annual current use enrolled lands joined with associated parcels as open spatial data at the VT Open Geodata Portal. (access to existing data)

 Longer term: